Skip to main

 Types of risk

-1. Systemic risks broadly affect the market and include risks posed by economic downturns, wars, interest rates, and so forth.
-This is the risk people assume when they invest anywhere and everywhere in the system of the global financial market.
+There are two types of risk: systemic risk and asset-specific risk.
+Systemic risks broadly affect the market and include risks posed by economic downturns, wars, interest rates, and so forth.
+This is the risk people assume when they invest anywhere in the global financial markets.
+Asset-specific risk is the risk attributable to what happens within the company, government, or other entity that issues the asset, not the world generally.

 The three basic asset categories are cash, equities, and fixed income.
 For more information on asset types, see our article about asset allocation.